Croat–Bosniak War: Casualties

 There are no precise statistics dealing with the casualties of the Croat-Bosniak conflict along ethnic lines.
 The Sarajevo-based Research and Documentation Center's (RDC) data from 2007 on human losses in the regions caught in the Croat-Bosniak conflict, however, can serve as a rough approximation.
-According to this data, relating both to the Croat-Bosniak war and the war with the VRS, in Central Bosnia there were 5,149 casualties in 1993, of which 2,893 were Bosniaks, 1,951 were Croats, 289 were Serbs, and 16 were other ethnicities.
+According to this data, relating both to the Croat-Bosniak war and the war with the VRS, in Central Bosnia there were 5,149 casualties in 1993, of whom 2,893 were Bosniaks, 1,951 were Croats, 289 were Serbs, and 16 were other ethnicities.
 In the region of Neretva river, encompassing Herzegovina, out of 2,764 casualties in 1993, 1,760 were Bosniaks, 779 were Croats, 205 were Serbs, and 20 were other ethnicities.
-In the Vrbas region, there were 1,908 casualties in 1993, of which 946 were Bosniaks, 524 were Croats, 431 were Serbs, and 7 were other ethnicities.
+In the Vrbas region, there were 1,908 casualties in 1993, of whom 946 were Bosniaks, 524 were Croats, 431 were Serbs, and 7 were other ethnicities.
 Out of 16 municipalities of the Vrbas region, two municipalities were affected by the Croat-Bosniak conflict: Bugojno and Gornji Vakuf-Uskoplje.

 According to a report by Polish demographer Ewa Tabeau, a minimum of 539 persons died in East Mostar from May 1993 until the end of the conflict.
 That number does not include 484 deaths that had an unknown place of death, but occurred during the siege.
 Of the 539 deaths, 49.5% were of civilians and 50.5% were of combatants.